Landlords & Marijuana:

 On November 8th 2016 California Proposition 64, referred to as the Adult Use of Marijuana Act was voted on by citizens of California along with numerous other state statutes.

 On November 9th, 2016 California Proposition 64, the California Marijuana Legalization Initiative, was voted into law by the citizens of California.
 The proposition made it legal for individuals to use and grow marijuana for personal use on November 9, 2016.
-However, the sale and subsequent taxation of recreational marijuana will not go into effect until January 1, 2018.
+However, the sale and subsequent taxation of recreational marijuana did not go into effect until January 1, 2018.

 This new law has many property managers, real estate investors, and landlords concerned about their legal rights to prohibit marijuana usage within their rental properties and communities.
 An already litigious landlord tenant environment exist within the state and many questions remain with some still unanswered.